 “…and that is all.”
 The secretary wiver set a wetly inked page on the table and produced up another, this one blank.

-The faer coughed then, and gave the head guard a pointed look.
-The head guard tilted his head, and she spoke low and casual, saying, “Your father knew Ushra.
+The faer coughed then, and gave the high guard a pointed look.
+The high guard tilted his head, and she spoke low and casual, saying, “Your father knew Ushra.
 Your tongue slipped.”

 “Yeah, yeah, Ushra and the ol’ Rhyfel — she knows the story, I reason.
 Suffer it to say I heard all the old drake’s stories of that drafty old alchemist.”
 His voice came loud in the room.